 What Should You Do About Your Boyfriend Problems?

-If you don't trust him or have trouble with just about anything else, communication is probably part of the culprit.
-If you don't talk to your partner or don't talk to you, it causes other relationship problems.
+The first step in improving your relationship is to work on healthy communication skills.
+While some of your issues may stem from your boyfriend’s problems, the lack of communication between the two of you may be making the problems worse.
+If you don't trust him or have trouble with just about anything else, not talking about these concerns will keep you from resolving them.
+Poor communication can also lead to other relationship problems.
 By learning to communicate, you'll be able to improve the relationship and the issues you're having (though it might not make them go away entirely).

-Communication isn't the same as just talking, however.
-You can't just talk to your partner and expect everything to be okay.
-Communicating is about more than just speaking up yourself.
-It is about learning how to speak in a way that your partner can hear and understand you.
-It also involves learning how to listen in a way that will help your partner feel both heard and understood.
+Communication is not the same as just talking, however.
+Simply telling your partner what is wrong in a list form will not improve the situation.
+Communicating is about more than just speaking up yourself, but learning how to speak in a way that your partner can hear and understand you.
+Communication also involves learning how to listen in a way that will help your partner feel both heard and understood.
 By communicating effectively, you'll feel more connected and more important in the relationship, crucial to its success.

 Another essential thing to note when thinking about effective communication is that your boyfriend may not communicate the same way as you do.
 It is critical to your success that you try to understand this.
 You may consider an apology to be receiving flowers or other gifts while he considers it to be a hug or a nice gesture.
 There is no need to worry about saying things "the right way" or hurting each other's feelings.
 It is imperative to your relationship that you invoke an even playing field.

 Whenever the two of you are talking, remind each other that you express your feelings without the worry of being judged or looked down upon.
 That will be key in communicating.
-If you are holding anything back from each other, it will inevitably cause much worse issues than the original problem, which can also perpetuate your disdain for each other and ultimately end the relationship altogether.
+If you are holding anything back from each other, may cause worse issues than the original problem, which can also perpetuate your disdain for each other and ultimately end the relationship altogether.

-So, you've learned to communicate with your boyfriend, you hear and understand each other, but perhaps you are still running into issues.
-Another important thing you can do in your relationship is to apply changes based on the problems your new communication skills have revealed.
+In learning how to communicate effectively and healthily, you may notice an improvement in your relationship.
+However, despite working on how to listen and understand each other, you find you are still running into issues.
+The next step is to apply changes based on the problems your new communication skills have revealed.

-For example, if your partner were to suggest he feels unimportant because you spend too much time on your phone or at work, you may want to consider doing more activities as a couple, such as going for a nightly walk or watching TV together.
+For example, your partner tells you he feels unimportant because you spend too much time on your phone or at work.
+After acknowledging his feelings, suggest doing more activities as a couple, such as going for a nightly walk or watching television together.
 You could also plan lunch together on days to get that extra time into bond and work on your relationship.

 Another issue many couples come across is trust.
 Your partner or yourself may have committed an unfaithful act in the past, or you may not have been completely honest with each other regarding an incident that should have been communicated more effectively.
 In situations like these, it can be very helpful to be sure you are letting your partner in on any activities you may be doing and reassuring them that you are regretful about the actions you took which hurt them.